![]() |

 The typical low-carb dieter tends to blame carbohydrates for

-their cravings, but cravings for sugar, caffeine, chips, chocolate, candy,
+their cravings, but cravings for:

-true for everyone.
-If you don’t absorb dietary fats properly, eating fats instead
+If you don’t absorb and digest dietary fats properly, eating fats instead of protein will make you hungrier, not less.

-of protein will make you hungrier, not less.
+If you don’t absorb and digest dietary fats properly, eating fats instead of protein will make you hungrier, not less.

-Additional Symptoms of Not Enough Protein
+Additional Symptoms of Protein Deficiency

 Protein deficiency produces a wide variety of signs and